 Liberal studies are offered at two levels: the lower, which are normally taken during the first two years of a four-year program, and the upper, which are normally taken during the last two years of a four-year program.

-The courses offered at each level are listed under Table A and Table B in the Undergraduate Calendar.
+The courses offered at each level are listed under Table A and Table B in the Undergraduate Calendar, opens in new window.

 The required number of lower and upper level liberal studies varies according to program.
 Liberal studies courses always have the designation (LL) or (UL) in their course description.
 Courses not identified as either (LL) or (UL) are not Liberal Studies courses and do not meet the Liberal Studies requirement for graduation purposes.

 Certain courses listed in Table A and Table B, due to their close relation to the professional fields, cannot be taken for Liberal Studies credit by students in some programs.
-Please refer to the list of Table A Restrictions and Table B Restrictions in the Undergraduate Calendar for complete details.
+Please refer to the list of Table A Restrictions, opens in new window and Table B Restrictions, opens in new window in the Undergraduate Calendar for complete details.

 Bands are timeslots that do not conflict with your required term courses and are used for liberal studies scheduling purposes.
 You must find the band number your program has been allocated in order to use the course offerings chart for the Fall/Winter terms.
 Once you determine your program band, select the courses from the list that match your program band number.
 Courses that do not match your program band number will be unavailable during the course intention period.